 Fourth, D.07-09-043 requires the IOUs to respond to recommendations on their impact evaluations.
-For greater transparency and accountability, this decision requires the IOUs to include, as part of their mid-cycle advice letter submissions, specific descriptions of how they have incorporated or otherwise addressed impact evaluation recommendations for Commission studies released after 2022.
+For greater transparency and accountability, this decision requires all PAs to include, as part of their mid-cycle advice letter submissions, specific descriptions of how they have incorporated or otherwise addressed impact evaluation recommendations for specific Commission studies released after 2022.
 We delegate to Energy Division staff to determine which studies should be addressed in the mid-cycle advice letters.
+In response to comments on the proposed decision, we clarify that this requirement is not intended to replace or duplicate the existing response to recommendations process.
+This requirement will apply only to specific recommendations, as identified by Energy Division staff.